-The new Netflix series Anatomy of a Scandal is both a very thought-provoking examination of power and desire and also a very generic soap opera.
-Anyway, the new series is a very entertaining watch and at times it can be a great thought-provoking drama.
+The Netflix series Anatomy of a Scandal is both a very thought-provoking examination of power and desire and also a very generic soap opera.
+Anyway, the new series is very entertaining to watch and at times it can be a great thought-provoking drama.
 In that sense, there are many shows that share the same qualities as Anatomy of a Scandal.
 So, here are the 7 best shows to watch if you liked Anatomy of a Scandal.

 Synopsis: Beneath the placid facade of Canberra lies a ‘Secret City’ of deals and divided loyalties, lies and opportunism.
 It’s a city Harriet Dunkley thinks she knows, but as she forces her way closer to the truth, Harriet discovers a conspiracy that threatens her career, her life and endangers the freedom of every Australian.

 Synopsis: Tea Leoni stars as Elizabeth McCord, the shrewd, determined, newly appointed Secretary of State who drives international diplomacy, battles office politics and circumvents protocol as she negotiates global and domestic issues, both at the White House and at home.

 Synopsis: A former media relations consultant to the President, Olivia Pope (Kerry Washington) dedicates her life to protecting and defending the public images of our nation’s elite.
 After leaving the White House, the power consultant opened her own firm, hoping to start a new chapter — both professionally and personally — but she can’t seem to completely cut ties with her past.
 Slowly it becomes apparent that her staff, who specialize in fixing the lives of other people, can’t quite fix the ones closest at hand — their own.